AnanyaRuhela/TechnicalTask_Xenonstack/README.md

-These are some of the screenshots of the project which maily includes the LOGIN, LOGOUT and CONTACT US page.
+These are some of the screenshots of the project which maily includes the LOGIN, LOGOUT, CONTACT US and ABOUT page.